j2020v/SQLPractical-Exercise/README.md

 ```
 <b>1.7</b>
 ```
-SELECT COUNT(*) AS 'Total Orders' FROM Orders o
+SELECT COUNT(*) AS 'Total Orders with Freight greater than 100' FROM Orders
-WHERE ShipCountry = 'USA' AND Freight > 100
+WHERE ShipCountry = 'USA' OR ShipCountry = 'UK'
-UNION
-SELECT COUNT(*) AS 'Total Orders' FROM Orders o
-WHERE ShipCountry = 'UK' AND Freight > 100
+AND Freight > 100.00
 ```
 <b>1.8</b>
 ```